OpenMOVR/OpenMOVR.github.io/CONTRIBUTING.md

 ### Working with MOVR Viewer

-The MOVR Viewer (`data-dictionary-viewer/`, soon to be `movr-viewer/`) is a research tool.
+The MOVR Viewer (`movr-viewer/`) is a research tool.
 Changes here should:
 - Preserve existing functionality
 - Maintain backward compatibility with saved sessions
 - Update the README if you change features